U.S. senators defend selling shares before coronavirus crash

 Media reports about Burr and Loeffler, who have denied wrongdoing, prompted calls they leave office and other criticism from people as disparate as a progressive Democratic lawmaker and a conservative commentator.

-The controversy came as Republican and Democratic senators worked with officials from President Donald Trump’s administration to try to hash out a massive bill to boost the U.S. economy as it reels from the effects of the coronavirus pandemic.
+The controversy came as Republican and Democratic senators worked with President Donald Trump’s administration to try to hash out a massive bill to boost the U.S. economy as it reels from the effects of the coronavirus pandemic.

+After negotiating all day, they told reporters late Friday that they had not yet reached a deal, but would resume their talks on Saturday.

-Burr made public comments in line with fellow Republican Trump’s early assurances that the country could easily deal with the outbreak.
+Burr had made public comments in line with fellow Republican Trump’s early assurances that the country could easily deal with the outbreak.
 Trump’s tone has since become much more serious.

 But the senator, whose committee position means he receives regular classified briefings on threats to the United States, told a private Washington luncheon two weeks after the stock sales that the coronavirus was much more aggressive “than anything that we have seen in recent history,” according to a recording obtained by National Public Radio.